-Edit rule expressions · Cloudflare Firewall Rules docs
+Edit firewall rule expressions

 Create nested expressions

-A key advantage of the Expression Editor is support for parentheses as grouping symbols, which allow you to explicitly group and nest expressions and, in turn, create highly targeted expressions.
+A key advantage of the Expression Editor is support for parentheses as grouping symbols , which allow you to explicitly group and nest expressions and, in turn, create highly targeted expressions.

-This example a rule that challenges any visitor who is not from Malaysia and tries to access WordPress URI paths.
+The following rule expression example challenges any visitor who is not from Malaysia and tries to access WordPress URI paths.

 Only the Expression Editor supports nested expressions such as the one above.
 If you create a rule with nested expressions in the Expression Editor and try to switch to the Expression Builder, a dialog will warn you that the expression is not supported in the builder.
 You will be prompted to Discard changes and switch to the Expression Builder or Cancel and continue working in the editor.

-Cloudflare validates all expressions before saving them, so if your expression is malformed, you will receive an error message, as shown in this screenshot:
+Cloudflare validates all expressions before saving them, so if your expression has errors, you will receive an error message in the Cloudflare dashboard, similar to the following:

-The Expression Editor supports the entire Firewall Rules Language.
-For a complete listing of supported fields and operators, as well as guidance on using grouping symbols, see Firewall Rules language.